 - Apathy, depression;

-- Complaints of illness or pain to lack any physical cause
+- Complaints of illness or pain lacking any physical cause

 *Source: Loss, Grief and Growth, Education Project Incorporated

-It is also reported in the literature search conducted for this current initiative that school personnel often acknowledge that they feel ill-prepared to address the unmet emotional needs of bereaved students.
+It is also reported in the Literature Review conducted as part of the project that school personnel often acknowledge to feel ill-prepared to address the unmet emotional needs of bereaved students.

-Some other interesting findings from the literature search conducted are:
+Some other interesting findings from the Literature Review 2018 are:

 - A broad consensus exists among educators and among other school personnel that school communities need: